Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Estimating the optimal time

-Notice in Equation~(\ref{eq:optime}) we require $t$ to be greater than the change point $\tau_i$, and $\pi^*$ and $\rho$ are design parameters to be chosen in advance.
-Finally, to select the optimal time $t_i^*$ for the $i-$th patient, we can choose the first available time in the future satisfying~(\ref{eq:optime}), i.e. the smallest $t$ greater than the largest time in $\mathcal{T}_i$ satisfying~(\ref{eq:optime}).
-In Figure~\ref{figoptime} we show a graphical depiction of the procedure used to obtain the optimal time and how the latent PSA level is connected to the probability of a positive test.
+where $\mathcal{P}$ stands for posterior predictive probability based on the density in Equation \eqref{eq:pred}, $\pi^*$ is a target probability of positive PET-PSMA, and $\rho$ is a posterior assurance probability (say $95\%$), similar to a confidence coefficient.
+It should be noted that in Equation \eqref{eq:optime} we require $t$ to be greater than the change point $\tau_i$, whereas $\pi^*$ and $\rho$ are design parameters.
+The resulting decisions are strongly dependent on the latter quantities, which should be carefully chosen in advance, in accordance with clinicians.
+Default value is $\rho=0.95$, while $\pi^*$ is usually selected with additional ROC analysis or according to clinicians expertise.
+Finally, to select the optimal time $t_i^*$ for the $i$-th patient, we can choose the first available time in the future satisfying Equation \eqref{eq:optime}, i.e., the smallest $t$ greater than the largest time in $\mathcal{T}_i$ satisfying Equation \eqref{eq:optime}.
+Figure~\ref{figoptime} contains a graphical depiction of the procedure used to obtain the optimal time and how the latent PSA level is connected to the probability of a positive test.
+In particular, the plot shows the relation between time and PSA evolution, on the left side, and between PSA and the probability of a positive test, on the right side.
+After choosing the desired probability (on the right-side x-axis), the associated PSA and time can be recovered through the model, following the black arrows, from left to right.